 Tres Leches Cafe

-This Mexicano coffee bar is known for creations such as their café churro, café de frida, Mexican iced coffee and more.
-Expect fresh a variety of pan dulce, a bold assortment of aguas locas, loads of local art and even come live events, too.
+This Mexican coffee bar is known for creations such as their café churro, café de Frida, Mexican iced coffee and more.
+Expect a fresh variety of pan dulce, a bold assortment of aguas locas, loads of local art and even some live events, too.

 Mostly known for its photogenic aesthetic, its daring cocktails and natural wine, and its wood-fired fare, but this Melrose District-concept does bold espresso drinks and pastries, too.
 However, this is far from your average coffee shop.
 Look for such regional ingredients as O’odham squash Chiltepin chili, sweet corn, and stone-fruit cajeta — yes, in your morning cup of joe.
 Challenge accepted.

 Architecture buffs will love Window Coffee Bar's newly-opened Camelback location.
 Their new location has a unique, modern and inviting atmosphere.
 Customer favorites include their seasonal, curated offerings like their Aztec mocha and burnt cream latte.
 For those in a rush, the "Window Coffee" drive-thru is a convenient way to grab a quick, yummy drink.
 The baked goods served at the shop are sourced from local bakeries, including Süss Pastries and Noble Bread.
 The owners have plans to open an additional location at the buzzy, forthcoming The Royale development in the Melrose district.